ADACS-Australia/FRB_candidates_app/docs/upload_cand.rst

 "width": `float`
     The width of the candidate pulse in ms

+"flux": `float`, optional
+    The flux density of the event in Jy

+"flux_err": `float`, optional
+    The error of the flux density of the event in Jy

 "source": `str`
     The source (telescope pipeline) of the measurements, should be either MB (Multi-Beam) or HT (High-Time resolution)